naezeroth/plenti-ibm-call-for-code-2021/README.md

 Our goal is to launch Plenti on app stores in late 2021, around October/November.

 ### Business Model
-Our app will operate with a freemium model, where users can purchase our pro offerings.
+Our app will operate with a freemium model, where users can purchase our pro offerings such as syncing to multiple accounts.

 ### Future Expansions
 Digital receipts are the future.
 We aim to integrate this into Plenti by building partnerships with digital receipt fintechs like Slyp.
 To further streamline the process for our users, we will seek partnerships to build further direct connectivity to retailer’s Point-of-Sale systems.